Mrblue00/BD_Scala_Kafka_Spark_project/README.md

 	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue1 --from-beginning

-For each files of the directory "./data/filesProducer" we iterate on it for each word and send it to KafkaProducer.. it returns me the source of the files process and the word associated with it ("source","word").
+For each files of the directory "./data/filesProducer" we iterate on it for each word and send it to KafkaProducer. it returns me the source of the files process and the word associated with it ("source","word").

 For the second script ConsumerData.scala i used :